theecn/first/README.md

 10. Task12,https://theecn.github.io/first/Task12.html
 <hr>
 ##### Tips:
-All of these are written before I have studied the CSS coding standard carefully.I know I`m just on the starting way to be a powerful Front end developer,so cheer on.
+All of these are written before I have studied the CSS coding standard carefully.I know I am just on the starting way to be a powerful Front end developer,so cheer on.
 <hr>